 4. Assumptions testing

-All strategy based on certain assumptions which vary according to the business unit and the jurisdictions they operate in.
+An important consideration is the assumptions which underlie all strategies.
+These vary according to the business unit and the jurisdictions they operate in.

 Banks should learn to continuously challenge these assumptions.
 For this, the assumptions need to be made open and documented.
 Often, the assumptions are implicit and taken for granted so much so that they remain unknown.
 For instance, one may assume that all General Managers will continue in service till they retire.
 Or, it could be assumed that 90% of fixed deposits will be automatically renewed.
 Assumptions need to be recognised and documented at the bank level and functional level.
 Unless this is done, and thresholds are put in place, it will be difficult to monitor and challenge them.